How to Teach Homeschool Math (A Plan for Non-Math Lovers)

 Take the time to lay the foundation and be sure you get a math curriculum that makes this the focus of elementary school.
 The two skills we focus on are skip counting and basic addition and subtraction facts.

 We start skip counting as early as possible with fun jingles and songs.
 My personal favorite is the skip counting songs written by Classical Conversations.
 You can get them in this app.
 It’s not free, but it’s no more expensive than a CD, and you can still play it in the car.
 You can get a physical CD from them directly here or on Amazon.
-I found many skip counting CDs on Apple Music with a quick search.
+I found many skip-counting CDs on Apple Music with a quick search.
 Just make sure you stick with one and go all the way to skip counting by 15s.
 Don’t stop at 2s and 5s.

 My older kids were vigilant with learning skip counting, and as a result, learning multiplication was easy.
 My son wasn’t as vigilant (OK, Mom wasn’t on the ball), and we quickly realized multiplication was a much bigger struggle until we went back and did it right.
 Laying the foundation here is key!

 For addition and subtraction math facts, daily practice is required.
 Be careful because most math curriculum does not cover this in-depth enough.
-They move on to other topics, and kids are lost.
+They move on to other topics, and the kids are lost.
 Don’t let that happen.
 Focus here, EVEN if nothing else gets done.
 Remember, math is a cycle, and the same concepts are taught year after year.
 They just go a bit more in-depth as kids get older.
 If you focus on getting the basic facts very strong, the other stuff will be simple to pick up on.

 We use XtraMath for daily fact practice.
 I’ve used so many different things, but this one wins every time because each child has a login and can practice the exact facts he or she is struggling with.
 The website is smart, and that makes mastery much easier.
 Oh, and it’s totally FREE!